Michaela McQueen: Storylines

-Michaela first appears as a friend of Amy Barnes (Ashley Slanina-Davies).
-She pressures Amy into having sex with boyfriend Ste Hay (Kieron Richardson), so that Michaela's boyfriend Wayne Tunnicliffe (Joe Marsden) wouldn't dump her.
+Michaela first appears as a friend of Amy.
+She pressures Amy into having sex with boyfriend Ste, so that Michaela's boyfriend Wayne Tunnicliffe (Joe Marsden) wouldn't dump her.
 When Ste dumps Amy, Michaela's nasty streak becomes apparent when she begins teasing her, before going off with Wayne and Ste, leaving Amy upset and alone.
 When Amy stands up to Michaela, they fight in the playground at school.
 The next day, Michaela is dumped by Wayne, so she reconciles with Amy.
 Amy and Ste get back together and he takes her, Michaela, Josh Ashworth (Sonny Flood) and Jamie "Fletch" Fletcher (Sam Darbyshire) joyriding, which leads to a car crash.
 Ste flees the scene.
 However, Amy is badly injured and taken to hospital.
 After spending the night in a police cell, Michaela visits Amy in hospital and nearly tells the Barnes family about Amy's pregnancy.

 Michaela decides to track down her father, Ricky Bowen (Simon Cassidy).
 When they meet, Ricky apologises to Michaela for not trying harder to be involved in her life, claiming Michaela's mother Myra stopped him from seeing Michaela and her siblings John Paul (James Sutton) and Carmel (Gemma Merna).
 Michaela takes Ricky back to the McQueens' home, where her family do not trust him.
 During Christmas, Ricky steals the family's presents and leaves, leaving Michaela heartbroken.
 After this, Michaela begins dating her friend Sasha Valentine's (Nathalie Emmanuel) brother, Sonny (Devon Anderson).
 Michaela and Sonny plan to sleep together, but are interrupted by Sonny's older brother, Calvin Valentine (Ricky Whittle).
 The relationship ends when Michaela discovers Sonny had told people he had been sleeping with Michaela's older sister Mercedes McQueen (Jennifer Metcalfe).
 However, they later get back together, and are arrested for shoplifting on Michaela's sixteenth birthday.
 Michaela is cautioned by Calvin.
 Sonny and Michaela eventually sleep together, but he soon moves away from Hollyoaks, which left her devastated, but more bad news for her, as she discover that her older brother John-Paul was gay, and didn't accepted him first, but later she did.